-Help Me Investigate is a website that helps people and journalists who want to investigate questions in the public interest.
+Help Me Investigate was a website that helped people and journalists who wanted to investigate questions in the public interest.

 The site was launched in July 2009 with funding from Channel 4’s 4iP fund and Screen West Midlands.

 Investigations undertaken by users of the site include the uncovering of a £2.2 million overspend on Birmingham City Council’s website; false claims by publishers of a free newspaper; the worst places for parking fines; the real average cost of weddings; legal issues surrounding recording council meetings; police claims of sabotage against Climate Camp protesters; how much higher education costs the taxpayer; who is responsible for an advertising screen; does scrapping speed cameras save money?
 Varying availability of hormonal contraceptive on the NHS, and the allocation of Olympic torchbearer places.

 In 2010 the site was shortlisted and highly commended for Multimedia Publisher of the Year in the NUJ’s Regional Media Awards, and won ‘Best Investigation’ in the Talk About Local/Guardian Local awards.

 In February 2011 the code for the original site was released under an open source licence to allow anyone to install their own crowdsourcing platform.